 On the right side, we have Fiverr.

-Fiverr is best known for cheap freelance services starting at $5, but in the last couple of years, they have introduced lots of new professional tools, like Fiverr Pro.
+Fiverr is best known platform to hire freelancers starting at $5, but in the last couple of years, they have introduced lots of new professional tools, like Fiverr Pro.

 Which is why it’s even possible to do a Fiverr vs Upwork comparison.
 A few years ago, Fiverr was focussed 100% on $5 gigs.

 Today, Fiverr has a ton of features that makes it a direct competitor to UpWork, including:

 - Fiverr Pro – verified, hand-picked, exceptional talent only.

 - Fiverr Studio – a team of specialist for your entire project, managed by one project lead.

 - Fiverr for Business – for businesses who need the talent to complete their in-house teams.